taustation-fan/taustation-fan.github.io/README.md

 (basically any station with French sounding names).
 As a VIP, you can buy a Gaule visa at any station's Gov't center.
 Otherwise, you need to buy it a Gaule Embassy on Tau Station (Sol) or Spirit of Botswana (Alpha Centauri).
+There is no Gaule Embassy at Barnard's Star.
 In either case, you pay with credits, and more on higher-level stations.

 You can continue your career on any station that has areas where you can perform career tasks, without any additional bureaucracy.
 During